ibell/pdsim/doc/install_build.rst

 Anaconda/Miniconda
 ------------------

 #.
 Download python using miniconda package: `Download link <http://conda.pydata.org/miniconda.html>`_.
-Download the python 2.7 32-bit version of miniconda - the python 2.7 64-bit version should be fine too, but to compile you will require the professional version of Visual Studio.
-So just stick with the 32-bit version of miniconda.
-Do not use a python 3.x version!!
+Do not use a python 2.7 version!!

 #.
 Run the installer.
 In the setup, if you are doing a clean install, it is safe to select the option "Add Anaconda to the system PATH environmental variable".
 Otherwise, selecting this option will make this the default conda installation on your computer, which may or may not be what you want.
 If you want Miniconda to live peaceably with an existing miniconda (64-bit?), make sure this option is unselected.